-Digital Collections from George Washington’s Mount Vernon - These digital collections are selected from among the resources of the Fred W. Smith National Library for the Study of George Washington, and from other staff resources at George Washington's Mount Vernon.
+Digital Collections from the Washington Library - These digital collections are selected from among the resources of the Fred W. Smith National Library for the Study of George Washington, and from other staff resources at George Washington's Mount Vernon.

 George Washington Digital Encyclopedia - The George Washington Digital Encyclopedia provides concise articles exploring numerous aspects of George Washington's world.

 Mount Vernon DAACS Catalogue - DAACS is an online database of archeological surveys conducted at Mount Vernon providing insight into the history of Mount Vernon's enslaved population during the Colonial and Ante-bellum periods.

 South Grove Midden - An online database of the archeological material discovered at Mount Vernon's South Grove Midden site, originally used as a refuse area on the estate.

 The Papers of George Washington, Digital Edition

 [The Mount Vernon guest version, which has been prepared especially for the Phoebe Apperson Hearst Learning Center at the Donald W. Reynolds Museum and Education Center at Mount Vernon, offers the complete Papers, less the scholarly notes, in a single, searchable online publication.
 For the full version, see American Founding Era Rotunda Collection below.]